orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/03-Adjust Liquidity.md

 ## 3. Usage example

-You are creating a bot with which you manage investors' funds and want to optimize returns.
+You are creating a bot to manage investors' funds and want to optimize returns.
 Such a bot could rebalance liquidity based on market signals to maintain a specific target price range or to optimize fee collection during periods of high volatility.

 ## 4. Next steps